akwuh/tree.js/readme.md

 ### Intro
-The plugin weight only 1kB gzipped and has no dependecies.
+The plugin weighs only 1kB gzipped and has no dependecies.
 Demo is available here: [Tree.js](http://akwuh.me/tree.js)

 ### Example of usage